Dennis Schröder: National team career

 Schröder has been a member of the German national under-18 and German national under-20 teams.
 He played in the 2012 FIBA Europe Under-20 Championship and helped the German team to fifth place, averaging 6.1 points, 2 assists and 1.8 rebounds in 14.6 minutes on the court.
-On July 27, 2014, he made his debut for the senior Germany national basketball team in a game against Finland.
+On 27 July 2014, he made his debut for the senior Germany national basketball team in a game against Finland.

 Schröder played at EuroBasket 2015, in the group stage that was hosted in Berlin.
 Germany did not qualify for the knock-out stage and finished on the 18th place in the final rankings.

 He returned for EuroBasket 2017, leading Germany to the quarterfinals and averaging a team-high 23.7 points and 5.6 assists per game.

-Schröder had expressed a desire to play for Germany at the 2020 Summer Olympics, however, the German Basketball Federation was unable to meet the financial insurance requirements.
+Schröder had expressed a desire to play for Germany at the 2020 Summer Olympics; however, the German Basketball Federation was unable to meet the financial insurance requirements.

-He returned to EuroBasket 2022 and led Germany to third place, being named to the EuroBasket All-Tournament Team in the process.
+He returned to EuroBasket 2022 and led Germany as captain to third place, being named to the EuroBasket All-Tournament Team in the process.
 The run included a famous win over Greece in the quarterfinals, which had Giannis Antetokounmpo on the roster.
-Schröder averaged team-highs 22.1 points and 7.1 assists per game.
+Schröder averaged team highs of 22.1 points and 7.1 assists per game.

+Schröder led the German national team to their first World Cup title at the 2023 FIBA Basketball World Cup.
+The team went undefeated, defeating top-ranked teams such as Australia and the United States.
+After the final between Germany and Serbia, he was named FIBA World Cup MVP and to the FIBA Basketball World Cup All-Tournament Team, averaging 17.9 points and 6.7 assists per game.

+At 2024 Summer Olympics in Paris, Schröder was the flag bearer for Germany along with judoka Anna-Maria Wagner.
+After going unbeaten in Group B and beating Greece in the quarterfinals, Germany lost to France, 69–73, in the semifinals.
+In the bronze medal game, Germany lost to Serbia 83–93.
+For his play, Schröder was named to the FIBA Olympics All-Star Five team.

+Schröder had another successful tournament at EuroBasket 2025, as he led Germany to their first European title since 1993.
+He scored 16 points and had 12 assists in the final, which Germany won 88–83 over Turkey.
+Following the conclusion of the tournament, he was named the FIBA EuroBasket MVP following his averages of 20.3 points, 3.4 rebounds, 7.2 assists and 0.8 steals.
+He became the third German player to win the award, after Chris Welp in 1993 and Dirk Nowitzki in 2005.